openstack-archive/networking-ansible/doc/source/install/configure.rst

     * ansible_host is the IP address or hostname used to connect to the switch.
     * ansible_user username of the credentials used to connect to the switch.
     * ansible_pass password of the credentials used to connect to the switch.
+    * mac is the MAC address of the switch as provided by lldp.
+This is optional to provide and specific to OpenStack ML2 use cases.
+It is used for zero touch provisioning using Ironic introspection.
+Introspection gathers the switch's MAC and node's port provided by lldp and populates the baremetal node's local_link_information.
+If this parameter is provided in the ML2 ini configuration it will be used to match against the lldp provided MAC to populate internally generated ansible playbooks with the appropriate host name for the switch.

     Additional available parameters: